blc460/GTA8/README.md

 # GTA8
 Side-Eye
-Ist ein Semesterprojekt in GTA von Carlos, Christian, Estelle und Niklas.
+Is a semesterproject in the lecture GTA from Carlos, Christian, Estelle and Niklas.